Citi Product Change Rules: How and Why To Switch Credit Cards Citi Product Change Rules: How and Why To Switch Credit Cards

 Here are the personal credit cards you can product change to or from:

-How to Product Change a Citi Card
+How To Product Change or Upgrade a Citi Card

 You may have to convince the Citi rep that your card is indeed eligible for a product change.
-In some cases, employees may not be aware that you can product change a card that earns American Airlines AAdvantage miles to a card that earns ThankYou points, but this is indeed possible based on people's experiences.
+In some cases, employees may not be aware that you can product change a card that earns American Airlines AAdvantage miles to a card that earns ThankYou® Points, but this is indeed possible based on people's experiences.
 Hang up and call again, if needed.

 Final Thoughts

-The Citi product change rules are the most flexible of any major bank.
-Many people have taken great advantage of Citi's broad rules, converting cards to discontinued products such as the AT&T Access More or Citi® Dividend Card.
-Using the product change rules from Citi has often been the only way to get some cards.
-It's awesome that Citi still offers this option — even for some products for which they no longer accept new applications.
+Using the product change rules from Citi may be the only way to get some cards.
+It's awesome that Citi still offers this option — even for some products that no longer accept new applications.

 AwardWallet Tip of The Day